rollopack/MikroTik-Mass-Updater/README.md

 Via $ssh->system you can pass any other command

 ## Note
-- Access via ssh must be enabled
+- Access via ssh must be enabled on Mikrotik

 ## 🚀 Usage
 * Download mkmassupdate.pl and edit USERNAME and PASSWORD